 Outside the UK

 USA – The North American Foundation for the University of Leeds (NAFUL) is a non-profit 501c3 organisation.
 Donations to the Foundation are tax deductible to the extent allowed by law.
+To make a donation please visit our secure online donation page.

 Canada – The University of Leeds is listed as a prescribed University under section VIII of the Canadian income tax regulations.
 This means that Canadians can claim a non-refundable tax credit when they make a gift to Leeds.